Price based on lowest available cruise only fare for double occupancy. Subject to change at any time.

 Catania is an ancient port city on Sicily's east coast.
 It sits at the foot of Mt.
 Etna, an active volcano with trails leading up to the summit.
 The city's wide central square, Piazza del Duomo, features the whimsical Fontana dell'Elefante statue and richly decorated Catania Cathedral.
 In the southwest corner of the square, La Pescheria weekday fish market is a rowdy spectacle surrounded by seafood restaurants.

-Day 6 Naples, Italy
+Day 6 Amalfi, Italy

 Day 7 Civitavecchia, Italy